 To draw attention to the government’s inconsistency around medicinal cannabis use, NORML UK organised a ‘Cannabis Hypocrisy Protest’ outside Parliament on October 9th.
 But it remains to be seen if this will prove to be a success.
 Having spent years preparing the ground around the medical cannabis issue – setting up a trap, as it were – it seems unlikely ministers at the Home Office will be quaking in their boots.
 More probably, they believe these activists are wasting their time, and will look on the demonstration with some relief, as proof that the new grassroots movement has set off down the wrong path.

 Ironically, given the incessant propagandising about ‘skunk’ and mental illness, the problem with today’s cannabis activists is that they are far too rational, and expect the rest of Britain to be the same.
-Have a look at a September 2013 article in the Guardian’s ‘Comment Is Free’ which is entitled – mockingly – ‘Why legalising cannabis isn’t logical‘.
+Have a look at a September 2013 article in the Guardian entitled – mockingly – ‘Why legalising cannabis isn’t logical‘.
 The author is Melissa Kite, contributing editor of The Spectator and author of a book called Real Life.
-If only 200,000 people die each year from illegal drugs as compared to five million from tobacco “that is probably because so few do cannabis”, she explains, and after some more of this impressively freewheeling scaremongering she gets right to the heart of the matter: “what is needed is restraint and protection for children.”
-Release admin posted this to facebook with the header “can anyone discern a tangible argument?” – which is a valid comment, but one that also completely misses the point.
+If only 200,000 people die each year from illegal drugs as compared to five million from tobacco “that is probably because so few do cannabis”, she explains.
+“What is needed is restraint and protection for children.”
+Release admin posted this to Facebook with the header “can anyone discern a tangible argument?” – which is a valid comment, but one that also completely misses the point.

-As ACPO well knows, children from the villages of rural Vietnam, some as young as 13, are being trafficked into the UK and forced to work on ‘skunk’ farms as bonded slaves.
-They are trapped by unpayable debt and the constant threat of violence both to them and their families back home.
+As ACPO knows, children from the villages of rural Vietnam, some as young as 13, are being trafficked into the UK and forced to work on ‘skunk’ farms as bonded slaves.
+They are trapped by unpayable debt and the constant threat of violence to them and their families back home.
 And when the violence comes – be it in a dark wood outside an English city or the sound proofed backroom of some suburban property – it is merciless and extreme.
 Several of these kids are known to have been murdered.

-This issue really needs to be at the heart of any campaign for ‘legalisation’ in the UK.
-The fact that ethnic minorities are being hit disproportionally hard by policing, and millions of otherwise law abiding people being made criminals seems to be the best reason to decriminalise possession.
-Right now, the strongest argument for the UK developing a common sense regulated market in cannabis has to be that Vietnamese children are being abused, enslaved and sometimes even killed – all in the name of getting the biggest possible piece of this verdant land of opportunity that has been created by criminalising the production of cannabis.
+The best reason to decriminalise possession is that ethnic minorities are being hit disproportionally hard by policing, and millions of otherwise law abiding people being made criminals.
+And right now, the strongest argument for the UK developing a common sense regulated market in cannabis has to be that Vietnamese children are being abused, enslaved and sometimes even killed – all in the name of getting the biggest possible piece of the verdant ‘land of opportunity’ that’s been created by criminalising the production of cannabis.

 This is a brilliant documentary produced by Mei-ling Mcnamara for Al Jazeera’s People and Power series, ‘Children of the cannabis trade’, from 2011.

-But children continue to be trafficked into the UK in ever greater numbers, as can be seen in an August 2013 report from the UK Human Trafficking Centre, commissioned by the Home Office.
+But young kids continue to be trafficked into the UK in ever greater numbers, as can be seen in an August 2013 report from the UK Human Trafficking Centre, commissioned by the Home Office.
 ECPAT UK writes that this is “a welcome acknowledgement of the growing scale of the issue,” but that “it is also an indication of the Government’s continued failure to make the UK a safe place for children.”